Detailed Guide for Refuse and Recyclable Material Collectors in San Diego County

 Many Collectors belong to a union such as the International Brotherhood of Teamsters or the Operating Engineers.

 The job of Refuse and Recyclable Material Collector may appeal to those who like work that includes dealing with practical, hands-on problems and solutions.
 Those who enjoy working outside, with machinery, and as part of a team may like this type of work.

 The median wage in 2016 for Refuse and Recyclable Material Collectors in California was $46,913 annually, or $22.55 hourly.
 The median wage for Refuse and Recyclable Material Collectors in San Diego County was $44,427 annually, or $21.36 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Typical benefits are vacation and sick leave, retirement plans, and health and life insurance.
 Some employers may provide uniforms or uniform allowances.

 Most job openings will be created by the need to replace Refuse and Recyclable Material Collectors who retire or leave the field for other reasons.
 Opportunities may be greater for Collectors with working knowledge of green practices.
 Green economy activities and technologies may increase the demand for this job; however, like many occupations, employment may be sensitive to fluctuations in the economy.

 Projections of Employment

-In California, the number of Refuse and Recyclable Material Collectors is expected to grow faster than average growth rate for all occupations.
-Jobs for Refuse and Recyclable Material Collectors are expected to increase by 16.9 percent, or 2,600 jobs between 2012 and 2022.
+In California, the number of Refuse and Recyclable Material Collectors is expected to grow slower than average growth rate for all occupations.
+Jobs for Refuse and Recyclable Material Collectors are expected to increase by 9.1 percent, or 1,400 jobs between 2014 and 2024.